madelinezday/buttondown/guides/stripe.md

 -   Personal information including your name, address, and last four digits of your social security number

--   Business contact information including an address and contact number for customer service
+-   Business contact information including you address and contact number for customer service

 -   Bank information including your account number and routing number